SudoDotDog/Brontosaurus/docs/quick-start.md

 ### Client Side

 Brontosaurus client integration is available for `flutter`, `react`, and `react-native`.
-See the following document for quick start guide.
+See the following document for quick start guides.

 -   [Integrate Brontosaurus with React](./sdk/react.md)